reelsoftware/phpreelcms/themes.md

 # Translation
 phpReel integrates a translation feature that lets you translate your application to any language you might want, using a simple UI right from your dashboard.
 This feature is great but considering you are developing a new theme that might contain different keywords that have to be translated you have to take one extra step and that is creating your default language file.

 To do that, go to your "lang" directory situated inside your theme folder, then navigate to "default" and open "default.json".
 This is the JSON document that contains all the words available for translation.
 It is structured as a key-value pair as shown in the example below.
 The left side will contain the word to be translated and the right side will always be left empty.
+You should have a key-value pair for every word or group of words that you want to translate.
 ```json
 {
 	"Name": "",